 When you think of online dating, what do you think of?
-When you think of dating apps, where does your mind usually go?
+What’s your go-to dating app?
 For me, I usually think of Tinder.
 Tinder was the first dating app I ever thought to download, and I was still in high school – albeit I was 18 – but still!
-Like “Googling” has become a term meaning to internet search something, Tinder is becoming similarly synonymous with dating apps.
+Like “Googling” has become a term meaning to internet search something, Tinder is becoming similarly synonymous with online dating.

 However, just because something is the status quo doesn’t mean that it’s something you should necessarily sign on to as well.
 Just because something is popular doesn’t mean that it is the best.
 That brings us to the topic of other dating apps.
 For instance: Coffee Meets Bagel.
 This dating app seeks to be efficient not so much entertaining.

 You may remember Coffee Meets Bagel from the popular TV Shark Tank.
 The co-creators of the app, the Kang sisters, walked into the “tank” they were looking for an offer from Mark Cuban and were asking for 500,000 dollars for 5% of their company.
 The episode was particularly dramatic, especially when after declaring himself as “out” Cuban made an offer for $30 Million for the entire company.
 The Kang sisters declined.